mailtoharshit/Weave/README.md

 # Weave
-A Sublime Text snippet to generate the Visualforce Boilerplate Code
+Snippets to generate the Salesforce Boilerplate Code

 ## Install